 In a lot of cities this public engagement requirement has been largely meaningless, and in Oakland, historically there has been a much more robust channel for having a community voice over the funds.
 In every council district, there are resident district boards to make recommendations to the city on how these funds should be spent.
-Over the last 15 years or so, PB allocation for Housing and Urban Development funds has been getting smaller and the city has less resources to these resident boards.
+Over the last 15 years or so, CDGB allocation for Housing and Urban Development funds has been getting smaller and the city has fewer resources available to these resident boards.
 So in a lot of council districts, there has been many years since the board met and no one was on the board.
 The city was really interested in looking to PB as a way to revitalize these district boards and resident engagement on how it is spent.
 The results have been released in an RFP [request for proposals] on the city's website.
 Some of the winning projects include apprenticeship and job training for youth, a number of different projects around homelessness and safe routes to schools programs, lighting and safety improvements in Chinatown, and community gardens.

 The steering committee in Oakland really wanted to engage youth in the PB process, so they decided to eliminate a minimum voting age.
 Here in the U.S. there's always been a minimum voting age, so Oakland is first place in U.S. where there's no age requirement to vote.
 We had elementary school students voting at Sankofa elementary school in North Oakland.
 All of the PB implementation costs and money for targeted outreach was about $140,000.

 Please share another example of a participatory budgeting process that you think is especially notable.

 One process I'd point to is the city of Boston.
 Boston is the first place in the U.S. to do an all-youth process.
 The youth are the ones designing the process and voting on what should be funded.
 The city has won awards from China and from the U.S. Conference of Mayors for the process.
 They have really exemplified how PB can be leveraged to really draw on participation across functions and processes.